 - Audience

 - Documentation Accessibility

-- Diversity and Inclusion
+- Set Up Java Access Bridge to Implement Java Accessibility

-- Set Up Java Access Bridge to Implement Java Accessibility Install Java Access Bridge so that assistive technologies on Microsoft Windows systems can use the Java Accessibility API.
+Install Java Access Bridge so that assistive technologies on Microsoft Windows systems can use the Java Accessibility API.

-- Command Syntax Refer to these command syntax conventions to understand command examples in this guide.
+- Related Documentation

 - Conventions

 Audience

 This guide provides configuration information for network and system administrators, and database installation information for database administrators (DBAs) who install and configure Oracle Clusterware and Oracle Automatic Storage Management in an Oracle Grid Infrastructure for a cluster installation.